Introduction to Economics

 Aim of the module (expected learning outcomes and competencies to be acquired):

-- Gain knowledge about basic microeconomic concepts: Incentives, trade-offs, opportunity cost marginal thinking, trade.
+- Gain knowledge about basic microeconomic concepts: Incentives, trade-offs, opportunity cost, marginal thinking, international trade.

-- Students should be able to determine and interpret price elasticities.
+- Students should be able to determine and interpret price elasticities in the goods market.

 - Students should be able to determine the effects of price controls on consumers and producers by using the concepts of consumer and producer rent.

-- Students should be able to analyze graphically the effects of taxation.
+- Students should be able to analyze graphically the effects of taxation on the efficiency of market outcomes.

-- Students possess the skills to analyze, compare and evaluate basic economic problems.
+- Students possess the skills to analyze, compare and evaluate basic economic problems in society.

 - The students should have the skills to optimize functions.